tonioloewald/bindinator.js/docs/Overview.md

 ### Components and Binding

+A component's unique id is stored in its `data-component-id` attribute, which is the name under which its private data is registered.

-Elements in components can be bound to registered objects in the normal way, but there are a number of additional conveniences.
+Elements in components can be bound to registered objects in the normal way, but there are a few extra conveniences.

 - The component's bound data object can be referred to in bindings as _component_.
-(This works for both data and event bindings, of course.)
+(This works for both data and event bindings, of course.) '_component_' will automatically be replaced with the component's id when the component is loaded.
 - A component will receive its parent's bound data if no specific data is provided to it.
 - Data can be explicitly bound to a component by using the **component** binding target (e.g. `data-bind="component=path.to.value"`)
+- Data can be passed to a component as (url-escaped) json via the `data-json` attribute.